tahoe-lafs/magic-folder/docs/conflicts.rst

 =====================================

 When we have two or more participants updating a folder, it can happen that a file is modified "at the same time" by two or more participants.
-More correctly, "at the same time" here means "between communications".
+More correctly, "at the same time" here means "between communications events".

-Effectively, participants are speaking a protocol by posting messages to their mutable Capabilities.
+Effectively, participants are speaking a protocol by posting updates to their mutable Capabilities.
-Namely, updading which Snapshot object a particular (file) name points to.
+Namely, updating which Snapshot object a particular (file) name points to (including adding a new name, or removing one).

 We do not know *when* another Participant has updated their notion of the current state.
 However, what we *can* notice is when they "commit" to that state (that is, they update publically their current Snapshot pointer).